Conspiracy Theories - A threat to democracy?

 A Media Society Online Event

-What responsibility do media operators of all kinds have here; should they ‘no-platform’ these people, report them, but with health warnings, denounce them or educate their audiences about how Conspiracy Theories work?
+What responsibility do media operators of all kinds have here?
+Should they ‘no-platform’ these people, publish 'health warnings', denounce them or educate their audiences about how Conspiracy Theories work?

 - James O'Brien - LBC Talk show host